Dyea in Skagway, Alaska — Northwest (North America)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical month for this entry is July 1897.

 Location.
 59° 27.014′ N, 135° 19.416′ W. Marker is in Skagway, Alaska.
-Marker is on Broadway.
+It is in Dyea.
+It is on Broadway.
 The marker is located at the Port of Skagway south of the Visitors Center.
 Touch for map.
-Marker is in this post office area: Skagway AK 99840, United States of America.
+Marker is at or near this postal address: 310 Broadway, Skagway AK 99840, United States of America.
 Touch for directions.